czyys/dustforceguide/README.md

 ### Spikestand ###

-It’s also possible to stand on the corner of slants.
+It’s also possible to stand on the corner of slanted ground and wall.
 Spikestands are less precise to land than jorfs.

 ![94.webp](Resources/94.webp)